oscarsbologna07/AspNetCoreAddingAuthentication/README.md

 				```
 		- [ ] Create an HttpPost Action Login in the AccountController
 			- This action should have the `HttpPost` attribute
-			- This action should have the `AllowAnnonymoust` attribute
+			- This action should have the `AllowAnonymous` attribute
 			- This action should have the `ValidateAntiForgeryToken` attribute
-			- This action should use the `async` keyword
-			- This action should have a return type of `Task<IActionResult>`
+			- This action should have a return type of `IActionResult`
 			- This action should accept a parameter of type `LoginViewModel`
+			- This action should check if the `ModelState` is valid
+				- If not return the `Login` view with the model provided in the parameter as it's model
-			- This should use `SignInManager`'s `PasswordSignInAsync` method to attempt to login the user (Note: you will need to `await` or get the `Result` from async methods to see the results)
+			- This should use `SignInManager`'s `PasswordSignInAsync` method to attempt to login the user (Note: you will need to check the `Result` property to see the results, pass `false` for the 3rd and 4th parameters)
-				- If the result is `Succeeded` return a `RedirectToAction` to the `Wishlist.Index` action
+				- If the result is `Succeeded` return a `RedirectToAction` to the `Item.Index` action
 				- Otherwise use `ModelState`'s `AddModelError` with a key of `string.Empty` and an `errorMessage` of "Invalid login attempt."
 	- [ ] Create Logout Functionality
 		- [ ] Create an HttpPost Action Logout in the AcctionController
 			- This action should have the `HttpPost` attribute
 			- This action should have the `ValidateAntiForgeryToken` attribute
-			- This action should use the `async` keyword
-			- This action should have a return type of `Task<IActionResult>`
+			- This action should have a return type of `IActionResult`
-			- This action should use `SignInManager`'s `SignOutAsync` method (Note: you will want to `await` this method to ensure the sign out completes)
+			- This action should use `SignInManager`'s `SignOutAsync` method
 			- This should return a `RedirectToAction` to the `Home.Index` action
 	- [ ] Update Item Model to Include UserId
 		- [ ] Add string UserId property to Item model